UBC-MDS/forest-fire-area-prediction/reports/forest_fire_analysis_report.md

 landscapes, fuel characteristics, climate patterns, and man-made infrastructure, it is incredibly hard to determine how large a forest fire will be, the intensity at which it will burn, and how it will move.
-Predicting such fire characteristics would benefit local communities and may influence resource allocation decisions during fire events.
+Predicting such fire characteristics may influence how evacuation orders are determined for local communities and how resources allocation decisions are made during fire events.
 Our aim is to create a machine learning model that can predict how much area a particular fire will burn.
 While our model will be simple, it will begin to explore the interactions between climate, soil properties, and areas burned by forest fires.

 # Methods